Po-Hsuan-Huang/homework6/README.md

 5. Have to implement avg loss collector

      The loss for evaluation and training are ad hoc.
 Long term average is needed to know if the trend of loss is decreasing.

+6. OOM out of memory error

+     Since there are so many classification to do in one image, so the batch size cannot be big.
+As far as I have tried, 1080Ti can handle 10 images, but not 14 images in one batch.
+     Need to learn how to inspect witch variable is accumulating in my precious GPU memory.